 A pioneering force who powered the U.S. women's soccer team to its first World Cup title with her ferocious play.

-Michelle Akers wasn't just a player; she was an elemental force on the pitch.
-With a powerful frame, unmatched aerial ability, and a scorer's instinct, she was the engine of the U.S. women's national team in its formative years.
-Her ten goals in the 1991 inaugural Women's World Cup, including the game-winner in the final, didn't just win the Golden Shoe—they announced America's arrival as a soccer power.
-She reinvented herself as a dominant defensive midfielder later in her career, battling chronic fatigue syndrome to anchor the team's legendary 1999 World Cup and 1996 Olympic gold medal victories.
-Akers' combination of physical prowess, tactical intelligence, and sheer grit set the standard for what an American soccer player could be, inspiring the first generation of girls who saw a champion who looked like them.
+Michelle Akers scored ten goals in the 1991 inaugural Women's World Cup, including the game-winner in the final, to win the Golden Shoe and announce the United States as a soccer power.
+Born in 1966, Akers used a powerful frame, unmatched aerial ability, and a scorer's instinct to drive the U.S. women's national team in its formative years.
+She later reinvented herself as a dominant defensive midfielder, battling chronic fatigue syndrome to anchor the team's 1999 World Cup and 1996 Olympic gold medal victories.
+Akers combined physical prowess, tactical intelligence, and sheer grit.
+She set the standard for American soccer players and inspired the first generation of girls who saw a champion who looked like them.

 1965–1980